Vaashtor/First-game-jam/README.md

 Buttons will appear on the screen with random letters, that need to be pressed.

 There will be an outline around the button that will move towards its center.
 You need to press the button before the outline connects with button's border.

+Features to be added:

+1. Line around a button, that will be getting closer and closer to the center of it.

+2. Implement random button generation

+3. Make a script so that points will be awarded if button is pressed in time